HTTPArchive/almanac.httparchive.org/src/content/en/2020/pwa.md

 Out of many methods that Workbox provides, we noticed that `strategies` were used by **29.53%** of desktop and **25.71%** on mobile, `routing` followed it with **18.91%** and **15.61%** adoption and finally `precaching` were next most used with **16.54%** and **12.98%** on desktop and mobile respectively.

-This indicated that strategies API played a very important role and one of the most complicated requirements for the developers to decide natively and relayed on libraries like workbox and like.
+This indicated that the strategies API, as one of the most complicated requirements for the developers, played a very important role when they decided to code themselves or relay on libraries like Workbox.

 {{ figure_markup(
   image="pwa-most-used-workbox-packages.png",